JeroenKools/covid19/README.md

 * Are you trying to make China look better / my country look worse / scare us?

-No. I'm not passing judgment on anyone, or trying to tell anyone to do anythinh, I'm just looking at data.
+No. I'm not passing judgment on anyone, or trying to tell anyone to do anything, I'm just looking at data.